Reckonary / Everyday / Stacked discounts

 Do stores stack discounts on purpose?

 Often.
-'An extra 10% off already-reduced prices' sounds bigger than the couple of points it usually adds.
+'An extra 10% off already-reduced prices' sounds bigger than the handful of points it really adds — layered onto a 20%-off tag, a 10% coupon is worth about 8 more points, not 10.
 Knowing the real number keeps the sign from doing your math for you.

 Last reviewed July 2026.
 This guide is for education, not financial advice.